pfbrowning/primeng-custom-theme-example/README.md

   "node_modules/primeng/resources/primeng.min.css"
 ],
 ```
-4. Now that we've got everything set up modify our imported free theme, let's boot up the app and see how it looks as-is before we start changing things.
+4. Now that we've got everything set up so that we can modify our imported free theme and let Angular CLI compile it for us behind-the-scenes, let's boot up the app and see how it looks as-is before we start changing things.

 ![Free Theme Compiled Demo](https://raw.githubusercontent.com/pfbrowning/primeng-custom-theme-example/master/src/assets/media/free-theme-compiled-demo.gif)

-# 5 - Modifying the free theme to our liking
+# 5 - Modifying the Free Theme To Our Liking
 Based on our simple demo, we already see a few problems which we can fix with a bit of ingenuity.
 1. There doesn't seem to be any concept of severity colors here.
 The severity buttons all use the regular button color and the toaster notifications are all white.
 We will add our own SCSS variables for each severity color and then apply them to custom rules for each button severity class and toaster severity class.
 2. The header bleeds through beneath the toaster notification.
 This will be resolved by the severity background color rules which we're applying as per the previous note.